Burkhard Henke Professor of German Studies

 - Educational Technology

-After completing the Zwischenprüfung in English and German at the Ludwig-Maximilians-Universität München, I was awarded a DAAD scholarship to study in Santa Barbara, Calif.
+After completing the Zwischenprüfung in English and German at the Ludwig-Maximilians-Universität München, I was awarded a DAAD scholarship to study in Santa Barbara, California.
 I ended up earning my M.A. and Ph.D. in California before joining the faculty at Davidson in 1993.
-Here I chaired the German Studies Department for over a decade and directed the Humanities program from 2011 to 2015 as the E. Craig Wall, Jr. Distinguished Teaching Professor.
+I have since chaired the German Studies Department for many years and directed the Humanities program as the E. Craig Wall, Jr. Distinguished Teaching Professor.

 Teaching, Scholarship & Service

-I have taught a wide range of language, literature and history courses and received the AATG/Goethe-Institut’s National Certificate of Merit for outstanding achievement in furthering the teaching of German in the United States.
+I have taught a wide range of language, literature and history courses, for which I received the Hunter-Hamilton Love of Teaching Award as well as the AATG/Goethe-Institut’s National Certificate of Merit for outstanding achievement in furthering the teaching of German in the United States.